eiffelqiu/phonegap-videoplayer-plugin/README.md

 phonegap-videoplayer-plugin
 =======
-Phonegap that use iOS's MPMoviePlayerController to play video.
+Phonegap plugin that use iOS's MPMoviePlayerController to play video.

   $ open phonegap-videoplayer-plugin.xcodeproj

 Xcode build and run